 - If any state returns do not show as “Created”, verify with the return’s QR person whether they should be e-filed or not.
 The state return may have been inadvertently set to not e-file.
 Correct if necessary and re-create the e-file.

-- Scan and link any additional documents to be submitted with the return (or assemble 2 copies of the Form 8453 with attachments for mailing).
+- Scan and link any additional documents to be submitted with the return if not already done.

 - If an E-file has not been created, do so and resolve any resulting diagnostic errors.